 In baking, eggs are most commonly used as leaveners, thickeners, and binders.

 Most cookies, muffins, pancakes, quick-breads, and cakes all use eggs for a combination of these.
-Lucky for eggless eaters, many plant-based foods have similar properties and therefore do the same thing in simple baked goods.
+Lucky for us, many plant-based foods have similar properties and therefore do the same thing in simple baked goods.
 Here's a list of the most common vegan egg substitute in baking.

 Non-dairy Yogurt & Silken Tofu

-Without adding additional flavors (unlike fruit purees) yogurt is a great substitute for binding and thickening.
-To substitute: add 1/4 cup plain non-dairy yogurt or silken tofu for each egg.
-Like purees, yogurt and tofu have no leavening properties, so in most cases you'll want to add about 1/8th teaspoon baking soda (per egg).
+To Substitute - Add ¼ cup plain non-dairy yogurt or silken tofu for each egg.
+Yogurt and silken tofu have no leavening properties, so in most cases, you'll want to add about ⅛th teaspoon baking soda (per egg).

-Great for most baked goods such as muffins, breads, and cookies, flax and chia seeds are amazing plant-based egg replacers.
+Uses - Great for most baked goods such as muffins, bread, and cookies, flax and chia seeds are amazing plant-based egg replacers.
 They add many health benefits to your baked goods, without adding additional flavor.
-To substitute, blend 1 tablespoon of flax or chia seeds with 3 tablespoons of water until mixture is thick and creamy.
-Flax and chia seeds can be found online and in most grocery stores and should be stored tightly wrapped in the freezer.

-For a healthier version, well blended tofu will take on any flavor, and can be used instead of cashews in puddings, pudding cakes, and cream pies.
-This is a cheaper, lower-calorie version to using cashews.
+For a healthier version, well-blended tofu will take on any flavor, and can be used instead of cashews in puddings, pudding cakes, and cream pies.
+This is a cheaper, lower-calorie version of cashews.